I. CATEGORIES OF INFORMATION WE COLLECT

 - Right to Opt-Out of the Sale of Personal Information

 You have the right opt-out of the sale of your personal information.
-To exercise this right, please complete the Notice of Right to Opt-Out.
+To exercise this right, please complete the Do Not Sell My Personal Information Request.

 - Right of Non-Discrimination